-Faith, John, Kay and Louis are employees at Company B. They have the following business roles and are members of the following departments and groups:
+Maya, Sasha, John, Bob and Louis are employees at XYZ Company.
+They have the following business roles and are members of the following departments and groups:

-Name Department Role Group Faith IT Administrator for Oracle I/PM at Company B. She was the first to log into Oracle I/PM after installation and set up all definitions, definition security rights, and definition management security rights.
-She has full administrative access to all of Oracle I/PM across the enterprise.
+Name Department Role Group Maya IT Director of Information Technology at XYZ Company.
+She was the first to log into Oracle I/PM after installation and set up all definitions, definition security rights, and definition management security rights.
+She has full administrative access to all of Oracle I/PM across the enterprise, but does not use it on a daily basis.
+IT_Director Sasha IT Administrator for Oracle I/PM at XYZ Company.
+She has full administrative access to all of Oracle I/PM across the enterprise, except confidential employee information isolated on some repository connections to which she does not have access.
 IT_Admin John HR The Oracle I/PM administrator for the entire department.
 Because John is the HR Department administrator, he requires security rights to all Oracle I/PM actions pertinent to HR, but not security rights to anything pertinent to the Accounts Payable department, for example.
 John is the only individual allowed to create and modify application, search and input and connection definitions for Human Resources.
-HR_IT Kay HR Determines salary offerings to potential new employees, making the offer to a potential employee, and receiving the document when it has been accepted.
-Kay uses references external to the company to determine salary offers but once an offer has been accepted, she uploads the salary acceptance document to the Oracle I/PM system in an application called Offers and annotates it with an Accepted stamp.
-Once it has been uploaded, stamped, and saved, a BPEL process is initiated that creates an HR new employee file that contains the stamped salary acceptance document.
-So Kay requires security rights to View, Create and Modify Documents called Offers.
+HR_IT Bob HR Determines salary offerings to potential new employees, making the offer to a potential employee, and receiving the document when it has been accepted.
+Bob uses references external to the company to determine salary offers but once an offer has been accepted, he uploads the salary acceptance document to the Oracle I/PM system in an application called Offers and annotates it with an Accepted stamp.
+Once it has been uploaded, stamped, and saved, a workflow process is initiated that creates an HR new employee file that contains the stamped salary acceptance document.
+So Bob requires security rights to View, Create and Modify Documents called Offers.
 HR Managers Louis HR Administrative assistant.
 Updates the database of employees' personal information.
 He does not use the personal salary information in an Offers document for his job, therefore, Louis would not have security rights to access, search, or upload Offers documents in Oracle I/PM HR_Users